-The archipelagos of Alor and Solor are still among the most remote diving destinations in the Indonesian East, accessible from liveaboard or from one of the three diving resorts operating in the region: Alor Divers Eco Resort, Alami Alor Dive Resort or new Savu South Sea Resort.
+The archipelagos of Alor and Solor are still among the most remote diving destinations in the Indonesian East, accessible from liveaboard or from one of the three diving resorts operating in the region: Alor Divers Eco Resort, Alami Alor Dive Resort or new Savu South Alor Resort.
 Follow the link to book or see details of each resort.

 Alor Divers Eco Resort

 Alor Divers Eco Resort is an secluded boutique resort for only 12 guests in Pantar Island

 Alami Alor Dive Resort is an intimate boutique resort for only 12 guests in Kalabahi Bay

 Savu South Alor Resort

 Savu South Alor is a resort for divers and snorkelers, located inside Pantar Strait Marine Protected Area, and close to Savu Sea National Marine Park